jun383914/GameLearning/README.md

 ### Lesson 03.4
 * How do we reflect changes in players class onto UI?
 We can create player object in views but this can be hard for us to create automated test later on.
 Also, if the project becomes larger, this will cause issues as well.
 * A better way to serve as a middleman(also called Controllers or Presenter) between view and models is something called "ViewModels".
 I will create players class object here.
 The name of class is GameSession.
+* Also, constructor was introduced here.
+It's not mandatory to write constructor out, but if you want speicial thing of the object when it was initialized, then you want to write it out with your own specific requirement.
 * Make sure to double check class propery accessibilty and include using statement to add reference if necessary.
 * In ViewModels, I create Player CurrentPlayer property to hold player object.
 ```